Kitchen Summer-Colours Makeover: Painting Your Kitchen Cabinets for Spring & Summer

 First, use a good quality paint brush to paint the surfaces of your kitchen wall cupboards and fixed cabinet framework, taking care not to paint outside masked areas.

-When it comes to painting cabinet doors and drawer fronts, again use a brush first to coat more detailed and intricate areas, then use a roller for flat surfaces.
+When painting cabinet doors and drawer fronts, again use a brush first to coat more detailed and intricate areas, then use a roller for flat surfaces.

 If you have a paint sprayer you can use that for doors and drawers.
 Always apply spray paint in an even back and forth motion.